Submissions for the theme “Commercial Cosmonauts & Hired Guns” open next month. For more information, visit www.heliosquarterly.com

 We’ve successfully launched our first quarterly magazine of speculative fiction, and will have Selene Quarterly off the ground by the end of next year.
 Our yearly themed anthology entitled Hyperion and Theia will be out late next year as well.
 We’re also planning the first anthology in the Subterranean Series.

 The Kármán’s quest judge will be announced shortly.
 Also, the Neuri Award is up for grabs once again in 2017.
-We hope to have another exciting venture put together shortly.

 Happy 🎆🎊 New Year 🎊 🎆!